-One simple, practical way I’ve been loving is using essential oils.
+One simple yet powerful tool I’ve been loving is using essential oils.

-The beau & I have been using essential oils since fall of last year.
+The beau & I have been using essential oils for several years now.
 I was hella skeptical at first, but knew from experience that lavender always calmed me down and from my neuroscience studies that smell is the most powerful sense.
 Part of the beau’s work involves aromatherapy so he was open to it, making it an easy addition to our lives.

 For us, stress is the easiest & most obvious target for this sensual intervention.
 Having something that works on a subconscious level to help us unwind and let go of the frustrations of the day, means less time spent doing our own de-stressing and more time spent connecting.

 To that end, the beau & have loved diffusing this Sweet Oasis blend while spending time together at the end of the day.
 It’s a super easy thing to have in the background while we watch TV, talk about our days, cuddle, etc.